kongo2002/statser/README.md

 * configurable blacklist/whitelist of metrics
 * basic [StatsD][statsd] interface (known to listen on UDP port `8125`)
     - support for counters, timers, gauges and sets
+* support for querying metrics of multiple connected statser instances
 * metrics API
 * render API (JSON output only!)
     - `absolute`